-As we researched our trip, we realized this small area (only about three-miles long) on the southern tip of the Iberian Peninsula in Spain was actually a British Territory.
-We’d have to cross a border out off Spain to get to Gibraltar and, once on British land, we could expect everything we had come to love about the UK – including those fantastic accents and English mustard to put on our chips.
+As we researched our trip, we realized this small area (only about three-miles long) on the southern tip of the Iberian Peninsula in Southern Spain was actually a British Overseas Territory.
+We’d have to cross a border out off Spain to get to Gibraltar and, once on British land, we could expect everything we had come to love about the United Kingdom – including those fantastic accents and English mustard to put on our chips.
 But, with MUCH warmer and (usually) sunny weather.

 Although we were thoroughly enjoying Spain’s food, culture, and architecture, we couldn’t resist popping into Gibraltar for a few hours to get a taste of this unique place and see some Gibraltar monkeys in person.
-Little did we know that while the monkeys seem to get all the attention there are plenty more things to do in Gibraltar.
+Little did we know that while the monkeys seem to get all the attention there are plenty more main attractions in Gibraltar.

 Getting to Gibraltar from Spain